 The older part of the Erie Canal Museum was, in 1850, the Weighlock Building – where canal boats were weighed for tolls, like semi-tractor trucks are today.
 It stands as the last remaining canal boat weigh station in America.
 Since the museum first opened in 1962, it doubled in size with a new 2016 first floor exhibit showcasing “functional interactives” (read: phone stations where you can listen to stories) amid text panels and artifacts.

-Discover the indigenous Nation that taught Ben Franklin about democracy and peacekeeping at the Ska.Nonh Great Law of Peace Center, a Haudenosaunee (Iroquois) Heritage site near Syracuse – a lesser known New York attraction
+Discover the indigenous Nation that taught Ben Franklin about democracy and peacekeeping at the Ska.Nonh Great Law of Peace Center, a Haudenosaunee (Iroquois) Heritage Site near Syracuse

 Franklin was inspired by the way the five nations of the Haudenosaunee made treaties with each other and with the Europeans.

-Have a laugh – or a million – at the new National Comedy Center in Jamestown NY
+Have a laugh – or a million – at the National Comedy Center in Jamestown NY

 Learn, relax, and play music at the Chautauqua Institution